hrmesquita/paint-simulator/README.md

   <br>
 </h1>

-<h4 align="center">A simple version of paint, using a SimpleGraphics as a library.</h4>
+<h4 align="center">A simple version of paint, using SimpleGraphics as a library.</h4>

 ## How to use